USNA Satellite Ground Station, Bob Bruninga, WB4APR

-Annual 13th Company Football Run: At noon Friday, 9 Dec, almost 150 midshipmen from the 13th Company began running the Army/Navy game football 125 miles from Annapolis to the stadium in DC instead of the usual trip to Philly.
-But to maintain fitness, the runners will run the same 120 miles via a circuitous route through Maryland and DC passing by a number of prominent landmarks to arrive the next morning for the Saturday Game.
+Annual 13th Company Football Run: At noon Friday, 8 Dec, almost 150 midshipmen from the 13th Company began running the Army/Navy game football 125 miles from Annapolis to the stadium in Philly to arrive the next morning for the Saturday Game.
 This page is constantly in work to keep up to date, so if it does not work for you now.
 Try again in a few minutes..

 The remainder of this page shows how we used to do it, starting with hand-drawn maps back in about 1996 through about 2005 or so.
 Then we started simply linking to Google maps to do the plotting.
 Please also see how our on-board camera Automatic Picture Relay Network (APRN) can now work (though not implemented on the chase van this year).

-Go Navy - Beat Army from Space: Last year, the USNA radio club made contact with the crew of the space station and bantered lively about the game.
+Go Navy - Beat Army from Space: In 2005, the USNA radio club made contact with the crew of the space station and bantered lively about the game.
 See the 2005 details or hear the audio.

 This system is called the Automatic Position Reporting System (APRS) and is operated entirely by volunteer Amateur Radio operators.
 Over 30,000 ham radio operators worldwide use this system routinely for public service and disaster preparedness.
 All you need to know is someone's callsign and if they are transmitting their APRS position, then APRS can not only find them, but the network also supports brief messaging as well.
 The satellite images are from on-line databases and the web page overlays the live GPS coordinates on them.